caufero/thebridge-optimized-docs/docs/05-meta/26-summary.md

 * Keep Phase 2 scope focused on the engine, the SuperTable and one reference domain (PHO).
 * Defer additional domains and advanced tools to Phase 3.

+---

+**Caufero is fully prepared to begin Phase 2 immediately.**

+Upon your approval, we will:

+1. Finalize setup for the Phase 2 project environment
+2. Begin Month 1 work (Core Engine Implementation)
+3. Schedule regular review checkpoints with you for continuous alignment
+4. Produce updated documentation throughout the development cycle